John Steinbeck: Early life

 Steinbeck graduated from Salinas High School in 1919 and went on to study English literature at Stanford University near Palo Alto, leaving without a degree in 1925.
 He traveled to New York City where he took odd jobs while trying to write.
 When he failed to publish his work, he returned to California and worked in 1928 as a tour guide and caretaker at Lake Tahoe, where he met Carol Henning, his first wife.
 They married in January 1930 in Los Angeles, where, with friends, he attempted to make money by manufacturing plaster mannequins.

 When their money ran out six months later due to a slow market, Steinbeck and Carol moved back to Pacific Grove, California, to a cottage owned by his father, on the Monterey Peninsula a few blocks outside the Monterey city limits.
 The elder Steinbecks gave John free housing, paper for his manuscripts, and from 1928, loans that allowed him to write without looking for work.
 During the Great Depression, Steinbeck bought a small boat, and later claimed that he was able to live on the fish and crabs that he gathered from the sea, and fresh vegetables from his garden and local farms.
 When those sources failed, Steinbeck and his wife accepted welfare, and on rare occasions, stole bacon from the local produce market.
 Whatever food they had, they shared with their friends.
 Carol became the model for Mary Talbot in Steinbeck's novel Cannery Row.

 In 1930, Steinbeck met the marine biologist Ed Ricketts, who became a close friend and mentor to Steinbeck during the following decade, teaching him a great deal about philosophy and biology.
-Ricketts, usually very quiet, yet likable, with an inner self-sufficiency and an encyclopedic knowledge of diverse subjects, became a focus of Steinbeck's attention.
-Ricketts had taken a college class from Warder Clyde Allee, a biologist and ecological theorist, who would go on to write a classic early textbook on ecology.
-Ricketts became a proponent of ecological thinking, in which man was only one part of a great chain of being, caught in a web of life too large for him to control or understand.
-Meanwhile, Ricketts operated a biological lab on the coast of Monterey, selling biological samples of small animals, fish, rays, starfish, turtles, and other marine forms to schools and colleges.

-Between 1930 and 1936, Steinbeck and Ricketts became close friends.
-Steinbeck's wife began working at the lab as secretary-bookkeeper.
+Ricketts was very quiet yet likable, with an encyclopedic knowledge of diverse subjects, and became a focus of Steinbeck's attention.
+Ricketts operated a biological lab on the coast of Monterey, selling biological samples of small animals, fish, rays, starfish, turtles, and other marine forms to schools and colleges.
+Between 1930 and 1936, Steinbeck and Ricketts became close friends, and Steinbeck's wife Carol began working at the lab as secretary-bookkeeper.
 Steinbeck helped on an informal basis.
-They formed a common bond based on their love of music and art, and John learned biology and Ricketts's ecological philosophy.
+They formed a common bond based on their love of music and art, and Steinbeck learned biology and Ricketts's ecological philosophy.
 When Steinbeck became emotionally upset, Ricketts sometimes played music for him.